gustavopolonio/rocketseat-nodejs-bootcamp/02-challenge-daily-diet-api/README.md

   - Best streak of meals within the diet

 [ ] - The user can only view, edit, and delete the meals they created

+-> Test if deletes one user all meals related to him are also deleted.